edgarpf/aws-networking/README.md

 * The DX Gateway will allow access to multiple regions.
 * The Differentiated Services Code Point value, or DSCP, is used to label packets on QoS enabled networks for prioritization.
 * /56 is the IPv6 subnet CIDR used by a VPC.
+* When configuring redundant connections with the AWS Direct Connect, and to provide for failover, we recommend that you request and configure two dedicated connections to the AWS.
+There are different configuration choices available when you provision two dedicated connections.
+You can either use Active/  Active (BGP multipath) connection or Active/Passive (failover) connection to configure the two dedicated connections.
+* BGP MED is used to steer traffic and not for requesting a VIF.
+* The path selection process always chooses the most specific prefix first.
+* All links must be the same speed for a LAG to be operational.
+* You must complete a LOA for each new physical connection.
+* Amazon VPC does not support multicast nor broadcast.
+* Any data transfer out of a remote region is billed at the remote region data transfer rate.
+* The higher CIDR or more specific route will always take precedence.
+* o use the AWS Direct Connect, after you have created a virtual interface for your AWS Direct Connect connection, you can download the router configuration file.
+This configuration helps your router connect to AWS Direct Connect router.
+This configuration is related to your created virtual interface details and vendor, platform, and software of your router.
+* You get 2 tunnels with each VPN connection hosted by AWS.
+* Allow ISAKMP (UDP port 500) and Encapsulating Security Payload (IP protocol 50) traffic to route between your network and VPN endpoints.
+If you're using Network Address Translation Traversal (NAT-T), also be sure to allow UDP port 4500.
+* An ELB Classic Load Balancer cannot validate a client side certificate, so it must be passed through as standard TCP on port 443 to let the EC2 instance handle the validation.